NaimAyat/UCLA_CS118/Reading1.md

 #### 3.3.3 UDP Checksum
 * Checksum is used to determine whether bits within a UDP segment have ben alrtered as it is moved from source to destination
 * UDP at the sender side performs the 1s complement of the sum of all the 16-bit words in the segment
+* Given that neither link-by-link reliability nor in-memory error detection is guaranteed, UDP must provide error detection at the transport layer, on an end-end basis, if the end-end data transfer service is to provide error detection